ChunMinChang/blog/_drafts/audio-5-1.md

 ### Layouts

-The following is the layout provided in *SMPTE*'s format.
+The layout in *SMPTE*'s format is as follows.
+Each layout is defined by a particular permutation of the above channels.

 (The sample code to set channel layout on OSX is [here][channel-layout].)